nadimelhelou/ar-drum-set/README.md

 ## Summary

 This project is an android application that projects a drum set onto a given image target.
-The user can interact with certain parts of the drum set and hear sound when the drum or cymbal is hit.
+The user can interact with certain parts of the drum set and hear sound when a drum or cymbal is hit.

 ## User Stories